mbrukman/cloud-launcher/apps/docker/vm/README.md

 The name of the VM instance is specified in a configuration file in this directory, whose name is `<name-of-config>.py`.

+For any given VM configuration, to delete the instance, replace the `insert` command with `delete` to delete the VM.

 ## CentOS 7

     make CONFIG=centos-7 insert

-## Delete a VM

-For any given VM configuration, replace the `insert` command with `delete` to delete the VM.